-Wattpad is home to a community of 70 million mostly Gen Z and Millennials.
+Wattpad is home to a community of 80 million mostly Gen Z and Millennials.
 In order to better understand the most influential generation, we enlisted a voluntary panel of 1,600 of the most engaged members of our community to talk about what matters most to them.
 We call this youth panel Generation Wattpad.
 The results of our first Generation Wattpad survey tell a story of hope and pragmatic optimism.
 Gen Z cares about social causes—and they’re taking action to create the world they want.
-The brands they trust all do the same—so if you want to tap into this diverse, socially active cohort, it’s time to rethink your position on the sidelines and take a stand.
+They expect the brands they trust to feel the same—so if you want to tap into this diverse, socially active cohort, it’s time to rethink your position on the sidelines and take a stand.

 Why do they want brands to give back?
 Because they’re doing it, too